 I’m a broken record.
 Be careful about expectations.

-Align on Goals
+Align on Goals For Your CMO Role

 As you’re meeting with people, you’ll get a feel for what drives them intrinsically and also at work.
 During your conversations with your boss, you’ll be able to understand overarching goals and where marketing fits.
 By the end of your first thirty days, you should have goals for the department for the next 60 days, perhaps even longer.